ScriptureWay

 5. https://www.gotquestions.org/Christian-doctrine-salvation.html

-6. http://www.ScriptureWay.com/home/what-is-eternal-life
+6. https://www.ScriptureWay.com/home/what-is-eternal-life

 7. https://en.wikipedia.org/wiki/Nicodemus